Bunnys666/Bunnys666.github.io/_posts/2022-04-21-blackfield.md

 |_  start_date: N/A
 ```

-### Reconaissance
+## Reconaissance

-Doing ldap enumeration doesn't show me the way, so i keep move onto RPC.
+Doing ldap enumeration doesn't show me the way, so i keep move onto RPC service.
-RPC sucessfull login with guest as user without password, but i cannot use command such as `enumdomusers`,`enumdomains`.
+Sucessfully login anonymously on RPC, but we cannot use command such as `enumdomusers`,`enumdomains`.
-unfortunetly when i used `smbclient` tools without -U and -N i able to see list share about this target with password empty.
+anonymous login can also be done on the smbclient service

 ![](/assets/img/blackfield/1.png)

-in this case we cannot able to list forensic share but when we check the profiles$ share, we've got bunch of username list.
-This is great because with this list we can perfrom AS-REP Roasting, this technique include KERBEROASTING Methodology.
+in this case we cannot able to list forensic share, but when we check the `profiles$` share we will get bunch of usernames.
+This is great because with these names we can perfrom AS-REP Roasting, this technique include KERBEROASTING Methodology.

 > KERBEROASTING is stealling service account password and crack them offline with wordlist.